 Dar’s statement that the dollar will be kept around Rs98 to support the export industry created panic-like situation.

-The current account deficit rose to $2 billion in the first seven months of this fiscal year.
+The current account deficit has risen for the third consecutive quarter (Jan-March) of this fiscal year.

 Govt failed to mobilise banks for T-bills auction as the bids it received for the auction were less than the set target.

 KARACHI: Foreign investment is still a dream for the country which succeeded to improve its foreign exchange ...

 SBP has revealed that there has been a 9pc annualised growth in interest payments on domestic debt during Jul-Jan FY14.

 Govt slashes its borrowing from the State Bank by half a trillion rupees signalling the efforts to minimise deficit.

 The successful launch of Eurobond by Pakistan, which fetched $2 billion put enormous pressure on the exchange rate.

 KARACHI: The currency market continues to vacillate, and the greenback was traded at 15-month low in the inter-bank...

 Pakistan initially wanted to raise $500 million through Eurobonds, but the government has reportedly raised $2bn.